-The Hungarian economy advanced 5.3 percent year-on-year in the first quarter of 2019, following a 5.1 percent rise in the previous period and in line with preliminary estimate.
-It was the highest growth rate since the third quarter of 2004, as government consumption rebounded (2.1 percent vs -7.0 percent in Q4) and household consumption increased faster (4.8 percent vs 4.3 percent) while gross fixed capital formation rose sharply (23.4 percent vs 17.2 percent).
-Net foreign demand contributed positively to GDP, as exports went up 7.7 percent (from 5.6 percent in Q4) while imports increased at a softer 6.7 percent (from 8.2 percent in Q4).
-On a seasonally adjusted quarterly basis, the economy expanded 1.5 percent, accelerating from a 1.1 percent rise in the previous period.
-GDP Annual Growth Rate in Hungary averaged 2.51 percent from 1996 until 2019, reaching an all time high of 5.60 percent in the first quarter of 2000 and a record low of -7.90 percent in the second quarter of 2009. source: Hungarian Central Statistical Office
+Hungary’s GDP expanded 5.0 percent year-on-year in the third quarter of 2019, accelerating from a 4.9 percent advance in the previous period and in line with market expectations.
+On the production side, GDP growth was mainly driven by industry (7.6 percent vs 4.0 percent in Q2), namely manufacturing (8.1 percent vs 3.2 percent); construction (18.1 percent vs 27.4 percent) and services (3.9 percent vs 4.4 percent).
+On the expenditure side, government expenditure rebounded (2.2 percent vs -3.7 percent); while both household consumption (4.2 percent vs 4.7 percent) and gross fixed capital formation (16.1 percent vs 17.8 percent) slowed.
+Net trade contributed positively to growth, as exports climbed 8.3 percent (vs 2.8 percent) while imports rose at a softer 7.4 percent (vs 4.3 percent).
+On a seasonally adjusted quarterly basis, the GDP grew 1.1 percent, the same as in Q2 and above earlier estimates of 0.9 percent.
+GDP Annual Growth Rate in Hungary averaged 2.59 percent from 1996 until 2019, reaching an all time high of 5.90 percent in the first quarter of 2000 and a record low of -7.90 percent in the second quarter of 2009. source: Hungarian Central Statistical Office